WrongxinYou/CUDA_WCSPH/README.md

-# Real Time WCSPH Fluid Simulation
+# Real Time 3D WCSPH Fluid Simulation

 ## Description
 Weakly compressible Smoothed-particle hydrodynamics (WCSPH), as one of the fluid simulation methods, is widely used in games, graphics and medical industry.
 Though there are several ways of accelerating SPH in CPU, GPU has an ideal structure for the computation of SPH.
 This project implements a SPH solver on GPU using CUDA, and use OpenGL for rendering fluid particles.

 ## Environment
 Windows + Visual Studio
-Language and Libraries: C++, CUDA, OpenGL, GLSL, GLM
+Language and Libraries: C/C++, CUDA, OpenGL, GLSL, GLM

 ## Features
 - Real time 3D SPH fluid simulation.